I am a collector.

 The talismans from WW1 are embellished with symbols of love, music, faith, honour and duty.

-The sketchbooks from the battlefields show dugouts as safe havens, and the countryside as beautiful.
+The sketchbooks from WW1 show dugouts as safe havens, and the countryside as beautiful.
 The sand dunes and beaches near Etaples are serene and peaceful, the farm animals contented.

 Both the talismans and the sketchbooks show that soldiers from both sides kept their sense of humanity, even in the midst of a most terrible war.